 How it all works

 I appreciate that it’s difficult to keep up with the Pythago NRL Expanded Universe™ of metrics and ratings.
-Not only are they generally more complicated than standard stats, I tweak them almost every year based on what I learned during the previous season.
+Not only are they generally more complicated than standard stats, I frequently tweak them based on what I learn using them.

 Here’s a short reference guide to what it all means.

 Pythagorean expectation: There is a relationship between for and against and winning percentage, which is expressed by the Pythagorean expectation formula.
+This formula is used to estimate the number of wins a team should have based on their points scored and conceded.
 Generally, if a team outperforms their Pythagorean expectation (that is, wins more games than predicted by the formula) they will win fewer games in the following season and vice versa.
 Pythagorean expectation gets increasingly accurate at estimating win percentage over a longer time period.

 Elo ratings: Elo ratings were developed by Arpad Elo to rank chess players and are now used in FIFA’s official world rankings.
-Formerly known by the names of Greek philosophers, I’ve been using Elo ratings for four years to assess the quality of rugby league teams.
-I massively expanded the number of systems during the off-season to cover most major mens leagues in the world.
+Formerly known by the names of Greek philosophers, I’ve been using Elo ratings since 2017 to assess the quality of rugby league teams.
+I massively expanded the number of systems during the 2019-20 off-season to cover most of the major men’s leagues in the world.

 The variables behind each system and league are different but typically, the average rating is 1500 and a higher rating reflects a better team.
 We can use the difference in Elo ratings to calculate the winning probability of two teams.
 I maintain two systems for each league –